aerospike/aerospike-client-python/doc/scan.rst

             |
             | Default ``False``.
         * **percent** :class:`int`
-            | Deprecated in 5.1.0.
+            | Deprecated.
 No longer available with server 5.6+.
             | Use scan policy max_records instead.
             | Percentage of records to return from the scan.
             |